Having trouble? Do this first…

 IMPORTANT: Pay special attention to #1 below.
 YOU MAY NOT HAVE A PROBLEM AT ALL.
 It’s worth checking.

 - Is the system off because the pressure in the tank is above the low setpoint?
 What is the tank pressure right now?
 If the pressure is above the low setpoint (greater than 30 PSI for the Standard, greater than 100 PSI for the Mighty Mite and MAX), the compressor will NOT turn on until the pressure falls BELOW the low setpoint.
 This is a safety mechanism that prevents the compressor from straining against high tank pressure during startup.
 In this case, use oxygen.
 Eventually the pressure will drop below the low setpoint and the system will turn on.

 - Is the system plugged in and powered on?
 Check the circuit breaker panel for tripped breakers.
 Recent models (since October 2018) have a green LED on the circuit board.
 To see it, you must open the lid of the headbox.
 If the LED is lit, the headbox has power.
 Are the oxygen concentrators getting power?
 Read on.

 - Are the coaxial cables attached to the right components and hand-tightened?
 There should be a coaxial cable running from the headbox to the relay box.
 If you have multiple relay boxes, you can daisy-chain the signal from one relay box to the next using the second coaxial connector.
-If you have a drone, you’ll also need a cable running from a relay box to the drone’s coaxial connector.
+If you have a Booster, you’ll also need a cable running from a relay box to the Booster’s coaxial connector.